Get the Infrared Heat Lamp the Professionals Use and Save $$ at the Doctor’s Office!

 It travels through air without heating the air, penetrates the tissues and builds up thermal energy in the targeted areas, creating the physiological effects of heat where it is needed the most.

-Infrared heat may even enhance or speed up cellular generation (protein synthesis and cell division) in the damaged cartilage, tendons and/or muscle.
+Infrared heat may even enhance or speed up cellular regeneration (protein synthesis and cell division) in the damaged cartilage, tendons and/or muscle.
 Studies suggest that some wavelengths of red light have an ability to cause cells to produce more energy.

 The good news is that infrared heat lamps, the exact, same ones physical therapists, chiropractors and acupuncturists use, are so safe that the FDA allows consumers to purchase them directly (no professional license required).